prominenceai/deepstream-services-library/docs/api-source.md

 ```C
 DslReturnType dsl_source_rtsp_timeout_get(const wchar_t* name, uint* timeout);
 ```
-This service gets the current frame buffer timeout value for the named RTSP Source
+This service gets the current new-buffer timeout value for the named RTSP Source

 **Parameters**
  * `name` - [in] unique name of the Source to query